Best Baked Lobster Tails Recipe (Super Easy!)

 Instructions

-• Place the lobster tails on the prepared baking sheet.
+• Assemble.
+Brush the garlic herb butter generously over the lobster meat, then place the lobster tails on the prepared baking sheet.
 Add the lemon slices around the lobster tails for extra flavor as they bake.

 Notes

-• Use sharp kitchen scissors: When cutting the lobster shell, use sharp scissors to ensure a clean cut, making it easier to pull the meat out without damaging it.
+• When cutting the lobster shell, use sharp scissors to ensure a clean cut, making it easier to pull the meat out without damaging it.

-• Room temperature lobster: Let the lobster tails sit at room temperature for 15-20 minutes before baking.
+• Let the lobster tails sit at room temperature for 15-20 minutes before baking.
 This helps them cook more evenly.

-• Pat the lobster dry: Before applying the garlic herb butter, pat the lobster tails dry with a paper towel.
+• Pat the lobster tails dry with a paper towel before applying the garlic herb butter.
 This helps the butter adhere better and prevents excess moisture during baking.

-• Monitor closely: Lobster tails cook quickly, especially at 500°F. Keep an eye on them to avoid overcooking and resulting in tough, rubbery meat.
+• Watch the lobster tails closely, as they cook quickly, especially at 500°F. Keep an eye on them to avoid overcooking and resulting in tough, rubbery meat.

 • Broil for extra color: If you want a slightly browned, crispy top, broil the lobster tails for the last 1-2 minutes of cooking.
 Just be careful not to burn the garlic butter.